DiwashRai/digital-garden/content/Sources/CppCon 2021 - Back to Basics Templates.md

 correct template parameter type(T&&) and have it perfectly forward through any chain of function calls and maintain 'prvalue', 'xvalue' or 'lvalue'.

+> [!tip] Brief
+>   -   You can explicitly specify a template argument e.g. `min<double>(42, 3.14);`.
+This may be
+>       necessary to avoid ambiguity.
+>   -   If we do not specify explicity, _type inference_ takes place. _Expression types_ have to be
+>       resolved to a _parameter type_.
+>   -   Reference collapsing happens.
+Typically we use the least number of '&'.
+See matrix for more
+>       details.
+>   -   The special rules for parameter type _T&&_ allows _perfect forwarding_ to take place.

 ### Return type deduction

 ```cpp